Redfern Park

-Redfern Park is a heritage-listed park at Elizabeth, Redfern, Chalmers and Phillip streets, Redfern, Sydney, Australia.
-It was designed by Charles O'Neill.
+Redfern Park is a heritage-listed park bounded by Redfern, Elizabeth, Phillip and Chalmers streets in the inner-city suburb of Redfern in Sydney, New South Wales, Australia.
+The park's layout was designed by the civil engineer Charles O'Neill in 1888.
 It was added to the New South Wales State Heritage Register on 21 September 2018.

 History

 Traditional owners

 The Gadigal People of the Eora Nation are recognised as the traditional custodians of the land on which Redfern Park and Oval are now located, as well as the greater Redfern area.
 The Gadigal have a rich culture and strong community values.
 The area now forming Redfern Park has always been a significant place for Aboriginal people.
 This part of Sydney was originally park of a diverse wetland that connected to the Tank Stream and an important meeting place.

 The British invasion brought smallpox, which had a catastrophic impact on the Aboriginal clans of the Sydney area, and the colony itself soon spread to the Redfern area, partly in pursuit of clean fresh water following pollution of the Tank Stream.
 Many Aboriginal people moved to La Perouse and elsewhere, and began to become prominent in city life again from the 1930s, when working class suburbs like Pyrmont, Balmain, Rozelle, Glebe and Redfern became central places for Aboriginal families to live, where housing was relatively cheap and there was plenty of work in nearby factories.
 Many travelled from northern and western NSW for the increased work opportunities after the outbreak of World War 2.
 Changes in government legislation in the 1960s provided freedom of movement enabling more Aboriginal people to choose to live in Sydney.